 Music by Stu Phillips (Quincy M.E.) with Lionel Newman supervising.
 BB King sings Seven Minutes.

-‘The Seven Minutes’ refers to an artistically erotic banned book published thirty five years ago in Paris, that essentially opens up the floodgates for the public discourse about pornography, censorship, violence against women and the dual standards during a time when morality was ambiguous.
+‘The Seven Minutes’ refers to an artistically erotic banned book published thirty-five years ago in Paris, that essentially opens up the floodgates for the public discourse about pornography, censorship, violence against women, and the dual standards during a time when morality was ambiguous.
 You know, just like today.

-A bookstore clerk is indicted for selling the obscene material which leads to a court trial.
+A bookstore clerk is indicted for selling obscene material which leads to a court trial.
 There is also the question as to whether this licentious book actually led to the rape of a young girl.
-The film is part trial based as the defense lawyers try to hunt down any clues that would prove the author of the book was not a smut merchant but trying to express an artistic viewpoint which can not be silenced by censorship.
+The film is part trial based as the defense lawyers try to hunt down any clues that would prove the author of the book was not a smut merchant but trying to express an artistic viewpoint that can not be silenced by censorship.

 The film opens with some great 70s devil may care by composer Stu Phillips.
-At first we see a beauty chasing her dog passed a small storefront.
-The story reveals that the vice bureau is staking out the ARGUS book store, as Sgt Kellogg (Charles Drake) walks in with his cigarette box tape recorder ready to entrap the clerk for selling smut.
+At first, we see a beauty chasing her dog passed a small storefront.
+The story reveals that the vice bureau is staking out the ARGUS bookstore, as Sgt Kellogg (Charles Drake) walks in with his cigarette box tape recorder ready to entrap the clerk for selling smut.
 He asks the young bookseller for something ‘brand new -unusual, ‘something you wouldn’t find in an ordinary library.’
 The clerk (Robert Maloney) just tells him to look around, the jackets tell the story pretty well.

 Kellogg casually asks for one particular book on display The Seven Minutes by JJ Jadway and the bookseller repeats the title ‘Oh yeah” Kellogg remarks, “That’s a pretty sexy cover ain’t it?”
 As Kellogg ogles the pretty blonde talking to the young clerk who tells him she’ll see him later.

 Sargent Kellogg (Charles Drake) “You read it?”
-Clerk -“The new addition at least… the first one was banned thirty five years ago.”
+Clerk -“The new addition at least… the first one was banned thirty-five years ago.”
 Kellogg- “How come it was banned?”
 Clerk– “Cause it was considered obscene” Kellogg- “Do you think the book’s obscene?”
 Clerk– “Why don’t you buy the book and find out for yourself.”
 “How much is it?” ” $7.30 with the tax.”

 “Wrap it up… You the manager around here?”
-Clerk-“yeah, the day manager.”
-Kellogg-“Who do I bring it back to if I don’t like it” the clerk answers– “Fremont, Ben Fremont.”
+Clerk-“Yeah, the day manager.”
+Kellogg-“Who do I bring it back to if I don’t like it” The clerk answers– “Fremont, Ben Fremont.”
 Kellogg waves.

-Kellogg’s partner is tape recording the conversation from the car.
+Kellogg’s partner is tape-recording the conversation from the car.
 “Took you long enough.”
-“Literary conversations take a little doing, we better start comparing, same jacket same title, same publisher, same publishing date and copyright… Let’s pay Mr. Fremont another visit.”
+“Literary conversations take a little doing, we better start comparing, same jacket same title, same publisher, same publishing date, and copyright… Let’s pay Mr. Fremont another visit.”

 They arrest him for knowingly selling obscene matter which is a misdemeanor in the state of California.
-And thus starts the ball rolling in this film.
+And this starts the ball rolling in this film.
 As the powers that be, seek out district attorney Duncan who feels that The Seven Minutes would be found obscene if taken to court.